nkapliev/next-bus/README.md

   * Licence
   * add bus id input
   * README.md
+  * Contribute instructions for other cities
 </p></details>
 <details>
   <summary>Todo</summary><p>
-  * about page
-  * Contribute instructions for other cities
   * Try to follow "Contribute instructions for other cities" and add new api: NYC/... api
+  * about page in Chrome Web Store
   * tests.
 Hmm should start with them next time :)
   * Google Analytics counter.
 (What is it for?)
   * Add FF, Safari, etc.
   * Add ability to add stops from map
   * Add some static API
-  * Add ability to add API privately
+  * Add ability to add API privately (== locally)
 </p></details>

 #### The Story